Loss of Lives in the Air War See Danish version Updated: 01 JUN 2010

 55,571

 .
 Another 1,570 groundcrew and WAAFs lost their lives from other causes.
-(Patrick Bishop: Bomber Boys, p.
-389)
+(Patrick Bishop: Bomber Boys)

 55,573 aircrew from Bomber Command were killed.
 A further 9,784 were shot down and taken prisoner.
 Source: Max Hastings: Bomber Command

-924 Polish Air Force - See The Poles on the Front Lines with The combat went on.
-See Jan Madracki.
+929 Polish Air Force - See Jan Madracki.

 473 Other allied Air Forces (e.g. French, Czech etc.) - and some Norwegians, see Herman Hirsch Becker.